On the Hilbert space derived from the Weil distribution: Introduction

-We call this the Weil hermitian form.
-H. Yoshida \cite{Yo92} has studied the Weil hermitian form in detail by restricting it to a function space on a finite interval $[-a,a]$ ($a>0$).
-The subject of the present paper is the behavior of the Weil hermitian form on the whole line $\R$.
-Yoshida proposed a method to complete a function space on a finite interval with respect to the Weil hermitian form without assuming the RH, but it does not work on the whole line.
+for complex-valued functions of a complex variable.
+We often use this $\sharp$ notation.
+We call this hermitian form the {\it Weil hermitian form}.
+Yoshida \cite{Yo92} has studied the Weil hermitian form in detail by restricting it to a function space on a finite interval $[-a,a]$ ($a>0$).
+The subject of the present article is the behavior of the Weil hermitian form on the whole line $\R$.
+Yoshida proposed a method to complete a function space on a finite interval with respect to the Weil hermitian form without assuming the RH, but it does not extend to the whole line.